cypress-io/cypress-documentation/source/ja/api/commands/scrollto.md

 The commands above will display in the Command Log as:

-{% img /img/api/scrollto/command-log-scrollto.png "command log for scrollTo" %}
+{% imgTag /img/api/scrollto/command-log-scrollto.png "command log for scrollTo" %}

 When clicking on `scrollTo` within the command log, the console outputs the following:

-{% img /img/api/scrollto/console-log-scrollto.png "console.log for scrollTo" %}
+{% imgTag /img/api/scrollto/console-log-scrollto.png "console.log for scrollTo" %}

 # See also